+3.1 The application is a hybrid submission involving a full application for employment uses for the redevelopment of the lower part of the site which contains a range of existing mill buildings, and an outline application for housing involving development of part of the existing mill site and the remaining greenfield land.

+Full application element

+3.2 The proposal involves the demolition of the existing buildings and structures within the site, including the 19th century former mill building which lies at the northern end of the site.
+However, it excludes the existing building which is currently used by Hepworth Band which lies just outside the red-line boundary.

+3.3 The proposal involves:

+- The erection of two workshop/office units with a floor area of 880m2 to incorporate B1c (light industrial) uses, B8 (storage and distribution) and ancillary offices (see section 5.2 for further details) - Associated earthworks to facilitate an access and the laying out of an access road to serve the development. - Parking for 30 cars.

+Outline

-- 3.1 The application is a hybrid submission involving a full application for the change of use of the existing mill building, and an outline application for the development of part of the existing mill site and the remaining greenfield land for housing. - 3.2 The proposal involves the demolition of the existing buildings and structures within the site other than the 19th century former mill building which lies at the northern end of the site, and a building which is currently used by Hepworth Band which lies in the same area. - 3.3 The proposal also involves an outline application for up to 75 dwellings with all matters reserved except for access which relates to the area of the site which comprises POL land and some of the land allocated as Green Belt. - 3.4 The proposal involves a change of use of one of the existing mill buildings to include: - Up to 650m2 B1a (offices) or B1c (light industrial) - Up to 27 apartments (1719m2 floorspace). - Associated parking - 3.5 The creation of a new access point from Hepworth Road and the closure of the existing access for vehicles off Butt lane (although it would still be available for pedestrians and cyclists).
+- 3.4 The proposal also involves an outline application for up to 75 dwellings with all matters reserved except for access which relates to the area of the site which comprises POL land and some of the land allocated as Green Belt.
+A small portion of the site to the west is covered by land allocated as Housing in the UDP. - 3.5 The proposal includes the creation of a new access point from Hepworth Road and the closure of the existing access for vehicles off Butt lane (although it would still be available for use by pedestrians and cyclists).
+Details of the access from Hepworth Road are contained as part of the full application element.